 Any offer so made shall be made in writing, shall set forth the department, program area or library to which such reassignment is to have effect, shall provide such other pertinent information as the Board may deem necessary or desirable and shall be sent to such unit member in accordance with the provisions of subsection 5 below.

-Whenever the Board of Trustees shall, in respect of any member of the bargaining unit, have made any offer pursuant to the foregoing provisions of this subsection 1, and whenever such unit member shall have failed, within thirty (30) days after the receipt of such offer, to accept such offer in its entirety, the Board of Trustees may, at its sole discretion, subject only to the provisions of Section H below and to no other provisions of this Article or Article X or Article X-B, retrench such unit member by giving him/her notice thereof in writing, which notice shall, any other provision of this Agreement to the contrary notwithstanding, have effect not sooner than the commencement of the next academic semester.
+Whenever the Board of Trustees shall, in respect of any member of the bargaining unit, have made any offer pursuant to the foregoing provisions of this subsection 1, and whenever such unit member shall have failed, within thirty (30) days after the receipt of such offer, to accept such offer in its entirety, the Board of Trustees may, at its sole discretion, subject only to the provisions of Section H below and to no other provisions of this Article or Article X or Article X-B, retrench such unit member by giving them notice thereof in writing, which notice shall, any other provision of this Agreement to the contrary notwithstanding, have effect not sooner than the commencement of the next academic semester.

 No reassignment shall be offered or made pursuant to the provisions of this subsection 1 except to a position then vacant; provided, however, that at the sole discretion of the Board of Trustees , any such vacancy may be created by the retrenchment of a non-tenured member of the bargaining unit by giving such non-tenured member of the bargaining unit notice thereof in writing, which notice shall, any other provision of this Agreement to the contrary notwithstanding, have effect not sooner than the commencement of the next academic semester.
 Any retrenchment effected for the purpose of creating a vacancy as aforesaid shall be subject only to the provisions of subsections 1, 2 and 3 of Section H below and to no other provision of this Article or Article X or Article X-B.